 Preparation Before Cleaning Leather Shoes

-The first mistake you can do is to start cleaning leather shoe without any preparation.
+The first mistake you can do is to start cleaning leather shoes without any preparation.
 Below are two steps to follow before start cleaning.

 Step One: Remove Shoe Laces